emcrisostomo/fswatch/README.md

 The list of available monitors can be obtained with the `-h` option.

-For more information, refer to the `fswatch` man page.
+For more information, refer to the `fswatch` documentation.

 Bug Reports
 -----------